bridgetownrb/bridgetown/bridgetown-website/src/_docs/liquid.md

 category: liquid
 ---

-Bridgetown uses the **Liquid** templating language to process templates and content documents.
+Bridgetown uses the **Liquid** template language to process templates and content documents.

 Generally in Liquid you output content using two curly braces e.g.
 {% raw %}`{{ variable }}`{% endraw %} and perform logic statements by